bluegeist/bluegeist.github.io/_posts/2015-04-02-State-Of-Emergency.md

 ---
 On April 1st, 2015 President Barack Obama issued a new [executive order](https://www.whitehouse.gov/the-press-office/2015/04/01/executive-order-blocking-property-certain-persons-engaging-significant-m) declaring "a national emergency".

-In this latest expansion of the powers of the president he grants authority to the US Treasury to "block" assets of those deemed to be engaged in "directly or indirectly, cyber-enabled activities originating from, or directed by persons located, in whole or in substantial part, outside the United States.
+In this latest expansion of the powers of the president he grants authority to the US Treasury to "block" assets of those deemed to be engaged in "directly or indirectly, cyber-enabled activities originating from, or directed by persons located, in whole or in substantial part, outside the United States".
 This language is troubling. what exactly constitues a cyber-enabled activity?
 How does one define indirectly engaged in?
 If I create a security tool that is then used by a foreign state sponsored hacker am I indirectly engaged in the cyber-enabled activities?

 A little bit further down the order states that anyone that provides material or technological support to hackers will face such sanctions.
 Once again leading one to believe that if I were to create a new security auditing tool that a malicous actor uses to engage in infrastucture attacks against entities within the US that I would be subject to this blocking.